Quantum ergodicity for Eisenstein series on hyperbolic surfaces of large genus: Proof of the spectral convergence

 \section{Proof of the spectral convergence}

 We show in this section the following level aspect analogue of the Weyl law:

 \begin{thm} Let $X_n$ be a sequence of finite area hyperbolic surfaces of genus $g_n$ and number of cusps $k_n = o(g_n)$, Benjamini-Schramm converging to the plane $\H$, and such that the length of the shortest closed geodesic (the systole) is uniformly bounded from below by a constant.
-Then
+Then for any compact interval $I \subset [0,\infty)$ we have

 when $n \to +\infty$. \end{thm}

 In Section \ref{sec:quantspectralconv}, we will prove a quantitative and somewhat stronger version of this result.
 The proof of Theorem \ref{t:spectralconv} uses the following proposition about the asymptotics of the heat trace when $n \to +\infty$.